 3. GREAT WHITE SHARKS

 Push yourself to the limit on an adventurous shark cage diving expedition off the coast of Port Lincoln - the only place in Australia where you can come face-to-face with great whites in their natural environment.
 Great white sharks can grow up to seven metres long and can weigh more than 3000 kilograms.
 Fly to Port Lincoln from Adelaide in under an hour and join a full day boat charter which will take you to locations that are otherwise inaccessible.

 Where: Port Lincoln, Eyre Peninsula (50 minute flight, or 8 hours drive, from Adelaide).

-Join a tour: Three tour operators offer shark cage diving in South Australia - Adventure Bay Charters, Calypso Star Charters and Rodney Fox Shark Expeditions.
-For those not wanting to get wet, Adventure Bay Charters offers prime viewing of the underwater action from the safety of a glass aqua-sub.
+Join a tour: Two tour operators offer shark cage diving in South Australia, Calypso Star Charters and Rodney Fox Shark Expeditions.

 4. GIANT CUTTLEFISH

 The annual migration of giant Australian cuttlefish is one of the most spectacular events under the water - and is unique to South Australia.
 Between May and August, they gather in their thousands to mate and spawn.
 Known as the chameleons of the sea, cuttlefish change their colours and patterns wildly as they swim around, making for an underwater circus that snorkelers and divers won't want to miss.

 Where: Stony Point, Whyalla, Eyre Peninsula (about 5 hours drive from Adelaide).
 Follow the 60-metre pathway that leads to the high water mark.
 Launch yourself from this platform on a self-guided snorkeling adventure to witness these fascinating creatures.